 Recognizing and acknowledging contributions by team members

-If a leader trusts his team, he’ll back them up on their journey and take pride in their successes.
-He’ll acknowledge individual efforts and the team.
-Recognition shows that the leader doesn’t take his team for granted or is taking all the credit for results.
-Knowing the DiSC styles of each team member will make it possible for leaders to recognize them in a way they most value.
+If a leader trusts their team, they’ll back them up on their journey and take pride in their successes.
+They’ll acknowledge individual efforts and the team.
+Recognition shows that the leader doesn’t take their team for granted or take all the credit for team results.
+Knowing the DiSC® styles of each team member will make it possible for leaders to recognize them in a way they most value.

 Trusted leaders also take care in how they assign credit for work.
-Often whomever speaks most confidently, loudly or persistently about an idea or results gets more credit for the idea or result.
-However people who are more introverted (or on the S and C DiSC quadrants), female or from a less individualist culture might actually deserve more of the credit and recognition.
+Often, whoever speaks most confidently, loudly, or persistently about an idea or result gets more credit for the idea or result.
+However, people who are more introverted (or on the S and C DiSC quadrants), female, or from a less individualist culture might actually deserve more of the credit and recognition.
 Leaders who consistently reward the wrong person can reduce the amount of trust on the team.

 Good leaders aren’t afraid to listen to their teams, looking for signs of an erosion of trust in their leadership and in them as people.
 They aren’t afraid of asking for help and working with a coach to build their leadership skills.
 Good coaches encourage leaders to continually examine how they affect their teams.

 After working with a leader low in trust, coaches can return to the team and ask them to take a Five Behaviors Team Development Progress Report.
 Trust scores should go up as trust in the leader improves.
-Then the team’s work can continue building trust of each other.
+Then the team’s work can continue building trust among all team members.